 The survey is part of a larger “Arts and Culture Economic Recovery Strategy” report published today by the Puget Sound Regional Council.
 It’s the first time the PSRC has come out with a report and strategy focused on the creative economy.
 The Council felt it was necessary given that the industry was so hard-hit during the pandemic, says Jason Thibedeau, PSRC’s Economic Development Program manager.
 Another prompt for this first-of-its-kind report: Arts and culture are public goods and economic drivers that attract people to the region and generate revenue in other sectors (like tourism and restaurants).

 Local arts and culture are part of what makes this a great place to live, Thibedeau says, but they’re often taken for granted.
-“If we lose these benefits, these institutions and organizations, a region is not going to be the same place that it was with them,” he says.
+“If we lose these benefits, these institutions and organizations, our region is not going to be the same place that it was with them,” he says.
 “It’s going to change the dynamic of who wants to continue to live here or wants to move here.”

 To stop the creative brain-drain and improve the region’s creative economy, the report lays out a detailed matrix of solutions and strategies, which range from the macro level (student loan cancellation, affordable housing access) to smaller efforts that could be tried here or scaled up, such as San Francisco’s guaranteed income pilot programs.